rtasalem/bin-it/README.md

 # Bin It! 🚮

-Python application that scrapes the [Glasgow City Council Refuse and Recycling Calendar](https://www.glasgow.gov.uk/article/1524/Bin-Collection-Days) and sends out email alerts the day before a bin collection is due, including which bins are being collected:
+Python application that scrapes the [Glasgow City Council (GCC) Refuse and Recycling Calendar](https://www.glasgow.gov.uk/article/1524/Bin-Collection-Days) and sends out email alerts the day before a bin collection is due, including which bins are being collected:

 💙 Blue - Paper, card, cardboard
 🤎 Brown - Food and garden waste